Skip to main content

 Download the PDF

-• Staff and patrons who use networks or facilities not owned by the Library will adhere to the policies and procedures established by the administrators of those networks and facilities.
-(The policies and procedures can usually be obtained from the network information center of the network in question.)
-Use of Library computing resources must follow the guidelines of all of the networks traversed.
+Staff and patrons who use networks or facilities not owned by the Library will adhere to the policies and procedures established by the administrators of those networks and facilities.
+(Those policies and procedures can usually be obtained from the network information center of the network in question.)

 Confidentiality